Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods: Simulations

 \subsubsection{Quantifying TDE Accuracy}

-We first inspected the MAE for all TDE protocols with no filter applied.
-All results are summarized in the top panel of Figure~\ref{fig:perfG}.
-For bispectrum-based TDE protocols, we observed a MAE of $\overline{\text{err}} \approx 500$ ms for SNR $\alpha = 0$, i.e. where no signal contributed to the combined timeseries (see Figure~\ref{fig:perfG} (a)).
+We first inspected the MAE for all TDE approaches with no filter applied.
+All results are summarized in Figure~\ref{fig:perfG}A. For bispectrum-based TDE approaches, $MAE \approx 500$ ms for SNR $\alpha = 0$, i.e. where no signal contributed to the combined timeseries (see Figure~\ref{fig:perfG}A).
 In the unmixed noise setting (green lines), conventional BS (dashed line) and ASB TDE approaches perform similarly, with their respective MAEs decreasing to near zero at SNR $\alpha =.3$.
 In the mixed noise setting (red lines), ASB has a clear advantage over its unsymmetrized counterpart: whereas the MAE remained at around $500$ ms for conventional bispectral TDE until SNR $\alpha = .5$, the MAE decreases to near zero as early as for $\alpha = .2$ for the antisymmetrized counterpart, thus even improving upon its result achieved in the unmixed noise setting..
-These observations were made both in exponential (Figure~\ref{fig:perfG} (a)) and Gaussian (Figure~\ref{fig:perfG} (c)) noise environments.
+These observations are made both for Gaussian and exponentially distributed non-Gaussiannoise environments.

-For cross-spectrum based TDE, the results obtained in exponential and Gaussian noise settings are summarized in Figures~\ref{fig:perfG} (e) and (g), respectively.
-The findings for both settings are again comparable: for unmixed noise settings and and both cross-spectrum based approaches, the MAE is near zero for $\alpha \geq .4$.
-We observed a slightly lower MAE when applying our phase-periodicity based (full line) protocol compared to its phase-slope (dashed line) counterpart.
-In the mixed noise setting, differences in performance between the two methods are more pronounced.
-For phase-periodicity based TDE, the MAE is near zero for $\alpha \geq .2$, again even improving upon its result in the unmixed noise setting, whereas phase-slope based TDE does not show any signal sensitivity for SNRs lower than $\alpha = .5$, keeping the MAE comparable to the setting with no signal present($\alpha = 0$).
+The findings for cross-spectrum based TDE, are comparable: for unmixed noise settings and and both cross-spectrum based approaches, the MAE is near zero for $\alpha \geq .4$ (Figures~\ref{fig:perfG}A).
+We observe a slightly lower MAE when applying our phase-periodicity based (full line) approach compared to its phase-slope (dashed line) counterpart.
+In the mixed-noise setting, differences in performance between the two methods are more pronounced.
+For phase-periodicity based TDE, the MAE is near zero for $\alpha \geq .2$, again even improving upon its result in the unmixed noise setting, whereas phase-slope based TDE does not show any signal sensitivity for SNRs lower than $\alpha = .5$, keeping the MAE comparable to the setting with no signal present ($\alpha = 0$).